 Shenandoah affirms the right of every person to privacy in his/her room.
 A student's room will only be entered for inspections or if there is reason to believe that a school regulation has been violated.
-Emergency inspections may be made anytime by the vice president for student affairs or other administrative personnel.
+Emergency inspections may be made anytime by the vice president for student affairs, the associate vice president/director of residence life and/or the director of residence life.